-12. Denying Phone Calls with Mom During Your Visitation
+12. Denying Phone Calls During Visitation

 This falls under potential parental alienation.
 Unless you have evidence and reason to limit the other parent’s contact with their child, any attempt to limit contact can be interpreted as against the child’s best interest.